Applying for part-time study

 MSt in Applied Criminology, Penology and Management

-We are pleased to continue our longstanding and valued relationship with the Institute of Criminology as the choice of College for the MSt in Applied Criminology, Penology, and Management cohorts.
-Students live in College accommodation during their residential courses.
+We are pleased to continue our longstanding and valued relationship with the Institute of Criminology as the choice of College for all students studying for the MSt in Applied Criminology, Penology and Management.

 MSt in Architecture (Degree Apprenticeship)